chinamike65/hugo-tuolesi/content/book3/book3en.md

 by Je Tsongkhapa

-Chapter 1 - Lineage of the Paths
+##### Chapter 1 - Lineage of the Paths

-Now I will tell you about the Three Paths and the stages of the Path to Enlightenment.
+Now I will tell you about the Three Principal Aspects of the Path and the Stages of the Path to Enlightenment.

 First of all, we must understand the meaning of "Stages of the Path to Enlightenment".